davideas/AndroidBlueprints/README.md

 > Computer Science is experimentation, automation and engineering (...).

-So those Apps are also a playground to experiment new frameworks and new features.
+So, this App is also a playground to experiment new frameworks and new features.

 # Features
 **Note:** _All features are under deep analysis with continuous development; Features will be added step by step._
 - Ready to use gradle files with [GrabVer versioning](https://github.com/davideas/GrabVer).
-- Build variants! - **On going**
+- Build variants and flavors: _Debug_, _Offline_ and _Release_, to test please use _Offline_.
 - Architectures: - **On going**
   - Clean Architecture
   - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html)